Most Famous Logos With a Face

 Logo Olmeca

 One of the most famous tequila brands, Olmeca, chose a historical logo.
 It depicts an Aztec warrior.
-His face is drawn large: it seems to be composed of geometric figures of different shapes.
+His face is drawn large: it seems composed of geometric figures of different shapes.
 All lines are smooth, clear, and even.
 The head is depicted at full height.
 The man has a wide nose, large lips, a massive chin, and a tightly fitting helmet.
 Below is a shaped banner with the name of the alcohol brand.
 The lettering is in a very bold sans-serif font.
-The side letters are high, and the center letters are low, so it appears that the warrior’s head is squeezing the letters “M” and “E.” At the very bottom is the word “Tequila.”
+The side letters are high, and the center letters are low, so the warrior’s head appears to be squeezing the letters “M” and “E.” At the very bottom is the word “Tequila.”
 It, like the rest of the elements, is colored turquoise.

 BUAP